ghun131/lago-modular-monolith/README.md

 - [x] Multiple databases
 - [ ] Test and how to run tests
 - [ ] Module has its own routes.rb file
+- [ ] Replace current GetLago with version 1.2.1

 ## Problems